From 9am till late, here’s your one-day food guide to the best dining experiences you shouldn’t in this food paradise.

 From Chinese New Year to Deepavali, here’s your guide to Singapore’s annual cultural celebrations.
-Plan your holiday wisely and be rewarded with special sights and sounds that you otherwise wouldn’t be able to immerse yourself in on an ordinary day!
+Plan your holiday wisely and be rewarded with special sights and sounds that you otherwise wouldn’t be immersed in on an ordinary day!

-One of the country’s most major holidays, Chinese New Year marks the first day of the first month in the Lunar calendar.
+One of the country’s major holidays, Chinese New Year marks the first day of the first month in the Chinese lunar calendar.
 The dates are different each year as it follows the lunar cycle, but it generally falls between January and February.
 Some practices include gathering family members for a reunion steamboat dinner and giving away ang bao (red packets containing money).

-In honour of Chinese New Year, there’s the annual River Hongbao – a vibrant festival held on the Floating Platform at Marina Bay which features enormous lanterns depicting the animals of the Chinese Zodiac and a smorgasbord of fringe activities like amusement rides and street performances.
+In honour of Chinese New Year, there’s the annual River Hongbao, a vibrant festival held on the Floating Platform at Marina Bay that features enormous lanterns depicting the animals of the Chinese zodiac and a smorgasbord of fringe activities like amusement rides and street performances.

 In January or February, there’s also the Hindu festival, Thaipusam.
 During this period, devotees gather to seek blessings and fulfill their vows in this amazing spectacle that starts from Sri Srinivasa Perumal Temple on Serangoon Road and ends at Layan Sithi Vinayagar Temple on Keong Saik Road.

-During this two-day festival, some of the devotees pierce their cheeks with metal prongs and carry decorated altars (aka kavadi) – definitely a fascinating process to witness.
+During this two-day festival, some of the devotees pierce their cheeks with metal prongs and carry decorated altars (known as "kavadi")—definitely a fascinating process to witness.

-Muslims in Singapore observe a holy month known as Ramadan (June or July).
-During this period, Muslims in Singapore gather at the end of the day to break fast at sundown.
-During this month, visit areas like Kampong Glam and Geylang Serai for night markets that sell clothes and best of all, special sweets and savouries.
+Muslims in Singapore observe a holy month known as Ramadan (between May to June, held prior to Hari Raya Aidilfitri).
+During this period, Muslims in Singapore gather at the end of the day to break their fast at sundown.
+During this month, visit areas like Kampong Glam and Geylang Serai for night markets that sell clothes and, best of all, special sweets and savouries.

-Occuring every September is the Chinese Mid-Autumn Festival, which marks the end of the autumn harvest.
-When night falls, families gather in places like Chinatown and Chinese Garden to feast on mooncakes, a traditional pastry which comes in a variety of flavours while children carry and parade their lanterns with their families and friends.
+Occurring every September is the Chinese Mid-Autumn Festival, which marks the end of the Autumn harvest.
+When night falls, families gather in places like Chinatown and Chinese Garden to feast on mooncakes, a traditional pastry which comes in a variety of flavours, while children carry and parade their lanterns with their families and friends.